Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Roles.md

 	- Digital Identity calls (OpenTEAM)
 	- Peer Learning / Labs calls (RF)
 	- EnDAOment call (RF)
-	- Others likely to emerge?
+	- Others likely to emerge? (e.g. Commons stack / Giveth)

 ---
-- Find and articulate the group(s) for sign off
-- Tracking and reporting to the rest of the org
 - What work is involed in regards to external partnerships to be able to create educational resources and documentation (Validator engagement and MGMT as well)?
-- Roles; Gijs focusing on cohort - focused on learning resources; I'm gonna help him with whatever he needs
 ---

 Core assumption: